-After the conclusion of the round the judge fills out a ballot and award speaker points to each debater in the round and selects a winning side.
-Judges can range from experienced debaters and coaches who have judged dozens, if not hundreds, of rounds to a parent of a novice debater who finds herself judging a round for the very first.
+After the conclusion of the round the judge fills out a ballot and awards speaker points to each debater in the round and selects a winning side.
+Judges can range from experienced debaters and coaches who have judged dozens, if not hundreds, of rounds to a parent of a novice debater who finds herself judging a round for the very first time.
 Regardless of the judge's skill level, debaters are obligated to adjust and adapt their styles to the experience level of the judge.

 If you have any additional questions about parliamentary debate or Club Parli, you can contact Managing Director David Saulet at firstname.lastname@example.org.